afska/gba-link-connection/README.md

 `writePin(pin, isHigh)` | - | Sets a `pin` to be high or not (when set as an output).
 `setSIInterrupts(isEnabled)` | - | If it `isEnabled`, a IRQ will be generated when `SI` changes from *HIGH* to *LOW*.

+⚠️ always set the SI terminal to an input!

 # 🔗 LinkSPI

 *(aka Normal Mode)*